SANJAYSS-SRM-26/Employee-Management-System/README.md

 # Employee Management System

 ## Overview
 The **Employee Management System** is a full-stack web application designed to manage employee records efficiently.
 It includes features for adding, updating, deleting, and viewing employee details.
-The system is built using:
+The system is built using :

 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** PHP